We Help Victims Of Medical Negligence Get Justice

 - Your injuries were caused by the doctor’s negligence.
 Because medical malpractice cases often involve patients who were already ill or injured, you will need to prove that it was the physician’s negligence that caused you harm, not your preexisting condition.
 To hold your doctor liable for malpractice, your attorney must show that, more likely than not, it was the doctor’s negligence that caused you harm.

 - Your injury resulted in specific damages.
 Even if it is obvious that your physician acted negligently, you cannot hold them liable for medical malpractice unless their behavior directly causes you harm.
 Some examples of specific damages victims sustain include:

 - Physical pain

 - Additional medical costs caused by the negligence

 - Missed wages

 - Lost future earning capacity

 If you believe you have grounds to file a medical malpractice claim, you need to speak with a skilled Chicago medical malpractice attorney as soon as possible to discuss your rights and options to pursue justice.

-When you work with Pavich Law Group, P.C. you will be working with attorneys who have over 100 years of combined legal experience and a rich track record of helping their clients obtain the highest level of compensation available.
+When you work with Pavich Law Group, P.C., you will be working with attorneys who have over 100 combined years of legal experience and a rich track record of helping their clients obtain the highest level of compensation available.
 We evaluate each case individually and help you determine the best course of action for your case.